jthies/dcse-summerschool/exercises/lab4/README.md

 ## What you will practice here

-- calling BLAS/lapack routines
+- measuring performance characteristics using likwid
 - applying roofline analysis
-- selecting orthogonalization strategies for
+- selecting orthogonalization strategies for performance and stability

 ## Your tasks

-## Ideas for this lab (to be worked out)
+- using likwid, measure data traffic for the matrix powers kernel in the Trilinos implementation of s-step GMRES, plot it against s.

-- RACE?
+- measure the computational intensity of the block orthogonalization, plot against s.
-- TSQR vs. SVQB + roofline model
+- compare orthogonalization variants: MGS vs. CGS, SVQB/CholQR vs. TSQR

-Ideas: implement SVQB, measure GEMM performance for tall-skinny matrices, implement your own Householder-TSQR given some code skeleton (perhaps task-based to close the loop to the first exercise?)
+- (if time permits): implement your own task-based Q-less TSQR